 As a Church of England School, we believe that all children should have the chance to reflect upon their own beliefs and what it means to be a Christian.
 Our RE curriculum allows children to learn about and from a range of religious and non-religious world views within a local and global context and to understand that everyone has their own worldview and that it is a part of an individuals search for meaning in life.

 As a school within the Diocese of Guildford, we follow the 'Diocesan Guidelines' for RE.
-The Guildford syllabus includes units of work from the 'Understanding Christianity' programme which, as they are introduced over the course of 2019, will allow the children to build up a picture and understanding of the bible through a thread of themes that the children return to each year.
+The Guildford syllabus is supplemented by units of work from the 'Understanding Christianity' programme which is being rolled out this year and which will allow the children to build up a picture and understanding of the bible through a thread of themes that the children return to each year.

 The Guildford Syllabus includes opportunities each year for children to study other global and world views alongside Christianity, broadening horizons and enabling children to reflect on the similarities and differences between them.
 Each year children will complete a thematic unit where they aim to answer a big question drawing together their knowledge and understanding of Christianity and other world views.
 The thematic units as well as the Understanding Christianity units allow for a spiral curriculum within our RE provision.
 There are three golden threads within the Guildford Diocese syllabus that enhance this: Sociology (community),Theology (God) and Philosophy (Identity).

 - Asking important questions and making links between thoughts and ideas;

 - Expressing views and providing thoughtful responses;

 - Applying ideas to their own lives and the lives of others;

 - Considering the similarities and differences between faiths;